dm5tt/MeshtasticNode_BQ25185/README.md

 Combined with a solar panel this device can be placed in remote areas to cover a wide range.

+# Where can I get all the stuff?

+Heltec HT-CT62: Aliexpress

+TI BQ25185: Mouser or Digikey

+PCB: You can load the Kicad project file and then export the manufacturing files using the plugins.
+Just throw them into JLCPCB and order them.

+Everything else can be ordered from LCSC.

+Due to strict legislation, it is not planned to offer ready-made circuit boards or kits here.
+Sorry.

 # Do I have to modify the Software and configuration?

 No. Only some smaller changes regarding the pin mapping is required.